 , then tap Version

-It can look a little odd if the name shown in your video image is not yours or says something like "Clem's ipad".
+It can look a little odd if the name shown in your video image is not yours or says something like "Clem's iPad".

 This short video demonstrates how to change your screen name before a meeting if you have a Zoom account.
 See the Best Experience Checklist for how to change your name once you are in a meeting.

-In Meeting: Best Experience Checklist
+In Meeting: Best Experience Tips

 (In Participants list, hover over your name, click More>,